-During the 2024 first quarter, we remained focused on balancing pace, price and construction starts at each community to optimize our return on each inventory asset within its market context.
-The significant supply chain disruptions we experienced in recent years have largely subsided, and together with our ongoing initiative to simplify our product offerings, we have maintained the improvement in our construction cycle times that we achieved last year.
-Reflecting our improved build times, our homes delivered as a percentage of beginning backlog increased to 55% for the 2024 first quarter, from 36% for the year-earlier quarter.
-Though we are encouraged by our progress, there are some ongoing supply chain-related challenges that could continue to negatively affect our land development and home construction activities, and it is possible they may worsen during this year and/or in later periods.
+During the 2024 first half, we remained focused on balancing pace, price and construction starts at each community to optimize our return on each inventory asset within its market context.
+The significant supply chain disruptions we experienced in recent years have largely subsided, and together with our ongoing initiative to simplify our product offerings, we have continued to improve our construction cycle times compared to last year.
+Among other benefits, faster construction times make our Built to Order® homes more appealing to customers, increase our inventory turns and expand the population of homes available for delivery.
+Reflecting our improved build times and lower cancellation rate in the current period, our homes delivered as a percentage of backlog at the beginning of the quarter increased to 61% for the 2024 second quarter, from 52% for the year-earlier quarter.

-We believe our strong balance sheet and liquidity position provide us with the flexibility to operate effectively through evolving market conditions in 2024 and pursue our priorities of investing in land and land development to support future growth and returning capital to our stockholders.
-In the 2024 first quarter, we increased our investments in land and land development to \$587.1 million, up 60% from the year-earlier period.
-We also repurchased approximately 826,663 shares of our common stock during the quarter at a total cost of \$50.0 million.
-With our strong operating cash flow, we ended the 2024 first quarter with total liquidity of \$1.75 billion, including cash and cash equivalents and \$1.08 billion of available capacity under the Credit Facility.
-We had no cash borrowings outstanding under the Credit Facility at February 29, 2024.
+We believe our strong balance sheet and liquidity position provide us with the flexibility to operate effectively through evolving market conditions for the remainder of 2024 and pursue our priorities of investing in land and land development to support future growth and returning capital to our stockholders.
+In the 2024 first half, we increased our investments in land and land development to \$1.26 billion, up 64% from the year-earlier period.
+We also repurchased 1,591,405 shares of our common stock during the six months ended May 31, 2024 at a total cost of \$100.0 million, and raised our quarterly cash dividend on our common stock by \$.05 per share, or 25%, to \$.25 per share.
+With our strong operating cash flow, we ended the 2024 second quarter with total liquidity of \$1.73 billion, including cash and cash equivalents and \$1.08 billion of available capacity under the Credit Facility.
+We had no cash borrowings outstanding under the Credit Facility at May 31, 2024.

-Although our ending backlog value at February 29, 2024 decreased 16% year over year to approximately \$2.79 billion, we believe we are well-positioned to achieve solid results for the 2024 second quarter and full year, as described below under "Outlook."
-On a sequential basis, our ending backlog value increased 5% from the 2023 fourth quarter.
+Although our ending backlog value at May 31, 2024 decreased 10% year over year to approximately \$3.12 billion, we believe we are well-positioned to achieve solid results for the 2024 third quarter and full year, as described below under "Outlook."
+On a sequential basis, our ending backlog value increased 12% from the 2024 first quarter.